 |The region provides a range of services and programs for our youth, our seniors and families.
 Quality facililties are available to support our many community organisations to provide a wide range of sport and recreation activities including horse racing, bowls, tennis, swimming and equestrian.
 The region's strong volunteer base has been and continues to play an important part in the life of both communities and reflect the high level of community spirit that exists across the region.|

-Visiting the Region offers the opportunity to learn about the history of the Outback through the Blackall Woolscour, Tambo's Heritage Precinct and other various historical sites.
+Visiting our area offers the opportunity to learn about the history of our communities through a range of attractions including the Blackall Woolscour, the Beyond the Black Stump display, Jackie Howe memorial, Tambo Hertiage precinct and other historical and cultural sites.
 The Blackall Artesian Pool and Spa allows visitors to experience the therapeutic benefits of artesian water and is a great place to rest and relax.

 |Our region is also know for the famous Tambo Teddies, where you can visit the Teddies' workshop and see these creatures come alive.
 Within our region's vast open area visitors will see great diversity from flat open down plains to cliff lines, dry gorges of the Great Dividing Range, water holes along the scenic Barcoo River and the Salvator Rosa National Park.|